ruslanmv/Hyper-Resolution-Text-Images/blog/Hybrid-CNN-Transformer-Super-Resolution.md

-Sure!
-Below is a detailed blog on creating a Python code to perform super-resolution on an image containing unstructured text using Hybrid Transformer-CNN Architectures, particularly with the TTSR (Text Transformer Super-Resolution) model and U-Net + Transformers.
-This guide will cover the steps and code for image enhancement.

----

 # Super Resolution of Unstructured Text in Low-Resolution Images Using Hybrid Transformer-CNN Architectures

 Super-resolution techniques are critical in improving the quality of low-resolution images, especially those containing text.
 Images with unstructured text often suffer from poor legibility, and traditional super-resolution methods might not yield optimal results.
 Hybrid architectures, combining Convolutional Neural Networks (CNNs) and Transformers, offer powerful solutions for such cases.